Review · Other Supplements

 Main risk

-Proprietary blend hides individual ingredient doses — you can't confirm how much of each you're getting
+Proprietary blend hides individual ingredient doses — you can't know if you're getting a therapeutic amount of anything

 Better use case